 1. Learn about this resource.

-Residents can defer, or delay, part or all of their property tax bill.
-Seniors 65 years or older are eligible to defer all property taxes, while those under 65 can defer the 10% increase in property taxes from the previous year.
+Senior residents 65 years or older with income below $50,000 are eligible to defer all property taxes.
 An interest rate of 6% is charged on property tax deferrals.
-If you are 75 years or older, your household earns less than $50,000 annually, you have household interest and dividend income less than $12,500, and have lived in your house for 25 years or more, you are not charged any interest.
+If you are 75 years or older, you have household interest and dividend income less than $12,500, and have owned a house in DC for 25 years or more, you are not charged any interest.

 You can defer the taxes until you move, sell the property, or deferred 25% of the property’s value—whichever comes first.
 Then, all of your deferred taxes will be due within 5-30 days, depending on the event.